 So how many Shopify users are there?
 We get a pretty good idea about the number of people looking for their next purchase through Shopify by this piece of information.
 There are hundreds of thousands of active stores on the platform (more on this later), and they’ve worked together to achieve the amazing goal of reaching a billion orders during the second quarter of 2018.

 15. Shopify is listed among the top three leading e-commerce solutions and innovations.

 This is the best testament to the quality of service it provides.
-The first spot on this list is taken by one of the top Shopify alternatives, WooCommerce, with has a market share of 19.64%.
-The second spot goes to WooCommerce, which has a 17.65% participation in the market with 3.3 million websites running on this platform, according to WooCommerce stats.
+The first spot on this list is taken by one of the top Shopify alternatives, WooCommerce, with has a market share of 26% and powers 3.8 million websites, according to WooCommerce stats.
 The second spot goes to Shopify (20%).
 At 9%, Magento comes third.

 16. There were 820,000 sellers on Shopify in June 2019.

 How many Shopify stores are there in 2019? is one of the most commonly asked questions for those debating whether to join.
 Last year, there were around 500,000 of them.
 Now, you can find more than 800,000 sellers.
 From iPhone covers to furniture, there’s a Shopify store for everything.